 - Receive tokens in exchange for professional services.

-- Charge a contribution fee from tokens purchases.
+- Charge a contribution fee from token purchases to raise funds upfront.

 - Receive tokens as one-time donations or recurring subscriptions.

 - Create and sell provably rare digital collectibles to Patrons.

 - Charge a fee for decentralized application (dApp) usage.